Skwai/svg-to-png/README.md

 `$ node index.js`

 # 4. View it
-View `localhost:3030` in your browser
+Open `http://localhost:3030` in your browser